ignatiusw/demo-streamlit-2024/README.md

 # demo-streamlit-2024
 This repo holds all the codes and sample data for Streamlit in Snowflake demo (2024).
 A copy of the presentation slides will be added once approved for external distribution.
+> ⚠️ **This code is developed when Streamlit in Snowflake (SiS) version is 1.22.0.
+If and once Snowflake upgrade the Streamlit version, the code may not work 100%**

 ## Pre-requisites
 1. You need a Snowflake account.
 If you don't have one yet, you can sign up for a 30-day free trial [here](https://signup.snowflake.com/)